Zum Inhalt springen

 • openproject: projectprojects

-Existing deployments should keep the old subdomains cause URL/link changes are not supported through all components.
+Existing deployments should keep the old subdomains because URL/link changes are not supported through all components.

 If you have not already defined the entire global.hosts dictionary in your custom environments values, please set it to the defaults that were used before the upgrade: